Copperfield, Oregon

 Copperfield is a former town in Baker County, in the U.S. state of Oregon.
 It is on the west bank of the Snake River and the north bank of Pine Creek, downstream of a feature of the Snake River known as The Oxbow.
 Copperfield Park, managed by Idaho Power, occupies the former town site.
 The Geographic Names Information System also lists Copperfield as a variant name for Oxbow, Oregon.

 Early history

 According to the historian Lewis McArthur, the town was formed in the late 1890s as "Copper Camp", and was inhabited by prospectors of the local copper ore; However, the Oregon writer Stewart Holbrook asserted that "there was no copper in Copperfield", and that the community "had one purpose; namely, to cater to the uninhibited appetites of more than two thousand men who were engaged on two nearby construction projects."

 Copperfield was platted around 1898, along a Northwest Railway Company line that never developed.
-Soon the locality was known as "Copperfield" and a post office established in 1899.
+Soon the locality was known as "Copperfield" and a post office was established in 1899.
 The population grew to 1,000 by 1910 because two tunnels were being dug near The Oxbow by the local railroad company and by the predecessor of the Idaho Power Company.
 This railroad activity was described as a "brawling railroad construction camp" during this period by Barbara Ruth Bailey.